RINEX data - daily files

 Twice a year, updates are made to these so-called final coordinates.
 These are based on three weeks of data during spring or autumn.
 The time is chosen to minimize the effect of any seasonal variations and to avoid periods of snow on the antennas.
 Normally, the difference between preliminary and final coordinates is within 5 mm.
 Exceptions are if the preliminary coordinates are determined during a period of snow or if the station is not completely stable.

 If you measured for a longer period, you are asked to take out a coordinate list at the beginning and end of the period.
-If the coordinates of a desired station differ between the beginning and the end of the period, it can be due to e.g. an antenna replacement.
+If the coordinates of a desired station differ between the beginning and the end of the period, it may be due to e.g. an antenna replacement.

 Contents of this page may be automatically translated, we take no responsibility for the accuracy of the translation.
 Feel free to contact our customer support centre if you have any questions.